MouseGerry/shutdowns-bot/README.md

 # No longer works
-Chernivtsi oblenergo connected cloundfare for protection.
+Chernivtsi oblenergo connected cloudfare for protection.
 Can no longer obtain the information.

 # Shutdowns-bot
 A simple telegram bot that check the shutdown hours of power in Chernivtsi Oblat.